ansible/ansible/docs/docsite/rst/user_guide/modules_support.rst

 If you find a bug that affects a module in an Automation Hub collection:

   #.
-Follow the standard process for reporting issues on the `Red Hat Customer Portal <https://access.redhat.com/>`_.
+If the collection offers an Issue Tracker link on Automation Hub, click there and open an issue on the collection repository.
+If it does not, follow the standard process for reporting issues on the `Red Hat Customer Portal <https://access.redhat.com/>`_.
 You must have a subscription to the Red Hat Ansible Automation Platform to create an issue on the portal.

 Support
 =======

-The ``ansible.builtin`` collection and all collections hosted in Automation Hub are supported by Red Hat.
-No other collections are supported by Red Hat.
+All plugins that remain in ansible-base and all collections hosted in Automation Hub are supported by Red Hat.
+No other plugins or collections are supported by Red Hat.
 If you have a subscription to the Red Hat Ansible Automation Platform, you can find more information and resources on the `Red Hat Customer Portal. <https://access.redhat.com/>`_

 .. seealso::